panel

 Help text:

-Either absolute or relative coordinates may be used: Absolute means (x, y, w, h) are specified in points (1/72th of an inch).
+Either absolute or relative coordinates may be used: Absolute means (x, y, w, h) are specified in millimeters or points.

 Relative means (x, y, w, h) are specified relative to figure size.